Configuring access control in Siren Investigate

 Usually, it is not required to create explicit UI rules for the Dashboard application, because access to specific dashboards can be restricted by using saved object rules.

-For most setups it makes sense to grant view permissions on visualizations as well, then set specific permissions on dashboards and dashboard groups for each role.
+For most setups it makes sense to grant view permissions on visualizations as well, then set specific permissions on dashboards and sidebar groups for each role.

 When a user does not have permission to view an application or section, or such permission is explicitly denied, the system will hide links in the navigation menu and deny access when these are accessed through a direct link.